openid/OpenID4VC-HAIP/openid4vc-high-assurance-interoperability-profile-1_0.md

 This specification defines the following additional requirements for IETF SD-JWT VCs as defined in [@!I-D.ietf-oauth-sd-jwt-vc].

-* Compact serialization MUST be supported as defined in [@!I-D.ietf-oauth-selective-disclosure-jwt].
+* Compact serialization MUST be supported as defined in [@!RFC9901].
 JSON serialization MAY be supported.
 * It is RECOMMENDED that Issuers limit the validity period when issuing SD-JWT VC.
 When doing so, the Issuer MUST use an `exp` claim, a `status` claim, or both.
 * The `cnf` claim [@!RFC7800] MUST conform to the definition given in [@!I-D.ietf-oauth-sd-jwt-vc].
 Implementations conforming to this specification MUST include the JSON Web Key [@!RFC7517] in the `jwk` member if the corresponding Credential Configuration requires cryptographic holder binding.
 * The `status` claim, if present, MUST contain `status_list` as defined in [@!I-D.ietf-oauth-status-list]